nextmv-io/sdk/hoppity/getting-started/setting-up-hop.md

 # Hopping About / Getting Started / Setting up Hop

-In order to run these examples in this tour, you should use [a Go module][modules].
-A module manges your  dependencies, including the Nextmv SDK.
+In order to run the code in this tour, you should use [a Go module][modules].
+A module manages your dependencies, including the  Nextmv SDK.
 Let's create one called `hoppity`.

 ```bash
 $ mkdir hoppity